 The only problem is this.
-When you convert the model to English, you realise it has little basis in reality.
+When you convert the model to English you realise it has little basis in reality.
 The only real pattern that is consistent with the model is that higher buildings are near the city centre.
 But I could come up with a million other models that are consistent with that pattern.

 Don’t believe me?
 Here are comments from eminent urban economist David Pines from back 1987 making the same point.

 The static approach in the Alonso-Mills-Muth model is useless in explaining many stylized facts regarding the urban structure and its evolution through time.
 In the static analysis... land is continuously utilized within the city boundaries and the city boundaries are continuously extended with income and population size.Perfectly malleable.
-That’s the crux there.
-Behinds this term hides the complete nonsense I just described about constant rebuilding of the entire city.
+That’s the crux here.
+Behinds this term hides the complete nonsense I just described about the constant rebuilding of the entire city.